-According to Microsoft, the games will even look better on your Xbox One with up to four times the pixel count on Xbox One or Xbox One S, and if you have an Xbox One X the pixel count can go even higher up to 16X.
+According to Microsoft, the games look even better on your Xbox One with up to four times the pixel count on Xbox One or Xbox One S, and if you have an Xbox One X the pixel count can go even higher up to 16X.

-Through backwards compatibility, you’ll be able to play original Xbox games using a physical disc or purchasing and downloading games from the Microsoft Store.
+Using backwards compatibility, you’ll be able to play original Xbox games using a physical disc or purchasing and downloading games from the Microsoft Store.
 You can check the list of Xbox 360 games compatible with Xbox One here.

 Here’s the list of original Xbox games you’ll be able to play on Xbox one:

 - BloodRayne 2

 - King of Fighters Neowave